Author, Andrew Gibson

 In currency markets, trends and trading ranges are frequently observable events, particularly if you are watching the screens all day.

-Even by achieving a 1% improvement in the GBP to AUD rate, it would mean gaining an extra £500.
+Even achieving a 1.5% improvement in the GBP to AUD rate, would mean gaining an extra £1,125.

-That’s when bad timing can cost you thousands.
+Likewise, bad timing could cost you thousands more.

 It’s why you might find it useful to use a currency broker.

-They can alert you if the GBP to AUD rate hits a certain level.
+A currency broker can alert you if the GBP to AUD rate hits a certain level or just let you know if there’s been a favourable move.

 Who are we?